Some of the below information is in PDF format

 Public Auction Information (PDF format) document.

 Not all properties on the tax sale list will be offered at the public auction.
 Many properties will be redeemed, postponed, or removed for technical reasons prior to the auction date.
-A list of removed properties is updated on a regular basis.
-Please check the

 You may view the following lists online: